-McDonough MBA students have unparalleled opportunity to incorporate the rich resources of Georgetown’s DC location in their studies and to observe and experience up close how business success and principled leadership are shaped by regulatory, political, cultural, and social forces.
-Here in DC, the halls of government, corporate and association headquarters, and other locations double as classrooms: McDonough students have the opportunity to attend events on campus and off that feature prominent global figures, to visit federal agencies and DC-based firms and organizations, and to interact directly with business leaders, government officials, policymakers, members of interest groups and industry alliances, and the media.
+Georgetown McDonough MBA students have unparalleled opportunity to incorporate the rich resources of Georgetown’s Washington, D.C. location in their studies and to observe and experience up close how business success and principled leadership are shaped by regulatory, political, cultural, and social forces.
+Here in Washington, D.C., the halls of government, corporate and association headquarters, and other locations double as classrooms.
+Georgetown McDonough students have the opportunity to attend events on and off campus at federal agencies, firms, and organizations, that feature prominent global figures, and to interact directly with business leaders, government officials, policymakers, members of interest groups and industry alliances, and the media.

-The Certificate coursework provides a unique, structured opportunity to reinforce, enrich, and extend the study of nonmarket strategy.
-Through coursework and only-in-DC engagement and interaction, Certificate students benefit from sustained attention to the nonmarket environment from the first day of the MBA program to the last.
+The Certificate coursework provides a unique and structured opportunity to reinforce, enrich, and extend the study of nonmarket strategy.
+Through coursework and only-in-DC engagement and interaction, certificate students benefit from sustained attention to the nonmarket environment from the first day of the MBA program to the last.

 Professor John Mayo, STRT 555 The Nonmarket Environment in DC and STRT 556 The Miracle of Markets?

 The Certificate program leverages the strengths of Georgetown in some very innovative ways.
 Just outside the Healy gates, we have unparalleled access to political leaders, business leaders, and thought leaders.
 What the Certificate is fundamentally about is to broaden students’ perspective and engagement with these leaders and to develop their analytical skills, communications skills, and ability to apply economic analysis and strategy to the world of business, politics, and the larger firm environment.